-Youth violence declining in UKDecember 4th, 2012 in Pediatrics /
+Youth violence declining in UKDecember 4, 2012 in Medicine & Health / Pediatrics

 Physical violence among young people is on the decline overall in nearly thirty countries including the UK, according to a new international study involving researchers from the University of Hertfordshire.